 div.addEventListener('click', () => alert('Boom 2!'));

-You may wonder what order these events will be executed in after clicking the button.
-In general, an event will pass through the tree, starting from the root and going to the deepest element that the event was triggered on, and then in the opposite direction.
-The journey of an event up and down the tree is called its stages or phases, we'll see more about that below.
+You may wonder in what order these events will happen after clicking the button.
+In general, an event will pass through the tree from the root, go to the deepest element triggered by the event, and then in the opposite direction.

-When an event has just occurred, it starts moving through the DOM tree, starting from the root node and going to the deepest one where the event occurred.
+When an event has just occurred, it starts moving through the DOM tree, starting from the root node and going to the deepest one where the event occurred:

 | |